ElSnoMan/scripting-to-framework/tau-docs/Chapter2/chapter_2.md

 4. Open Royale.Tests.csproj file to view details about this project.
 You'll see Selenium has been added!

 ## Rundown of NUnit basics
-To turn a class into a Test Class, we decorate it with the `[TestFixture]` attribute To turn a method into a Test Method, we decorate it with the `[Test]` attributes The [SetUp] attribute means this method will be run before each test.
+To turn a method into a Test Method, we decorate it with the `[Test]` attributes The [SetUp] attribute means this method will be run before each test.
 The [TearDown] attribute means this method will be run after each test.